 A focus on their parents…and themselves

 Toddlers are almost completely focused on themselves.
 They are ego-centric in the purest sense.
 They have little to no ability to distinguish between reality and fantasy.
-Toddlers also have a keen interest in the well-being of their parents due to the fact that their parents are the source of their own well-being.
+Toddlers also have a keen interest in the well-being of their parents because their parents are the source of their well-being.
 In the end, a child of this age will be able to expand their social circle to take into account friends in their neighborhood, classmates, and teachers.
 Still, toddlers are wrapped up in their own lives and do not yet have the ability, for the most part, to distinguish between their own needs and the needs of others.

 As your child develops on through the toddler years it is important to note that their safety needs change as well.
-Due to your child becoming more active and better able to move around get into mischief, you know how important it is to keep an eye on them in order to avoid potential harm.
-At the same time, children gain a powerful sense of security by learning how to control outbursts of anger, in learning to use the toilet and in generally conforming behavior to societal norms.
-Predictable, stable and consistent parenting is integral to their growth and development.
+Due to your child becoming more active and better able to move around and get into mischief, you know how important it is to keep an eye on them to avoid potential harm.
+At the same time, children gain a powerful sense of security by learning how to control outbursts of anger, learning to use the toilet, and generally conforming behavior to societal norms.
+Predictable, stable, and consistent parenting is integral to their growth and development.

 Emotions run freely in toddlers

-What your child often ends up feeling in the midst of a contentious and hostile family law case is that he or she caused the breakup of the family and are somehow to blame for the problems experienced by your family.
+What your child often ends up feeling amid a contentious and hostile family law case is that he or she caused the breakup of the family and is somehow to blame for the problems experienced by your family.
 You will have to spend the time to make sure that your child is aware that he or she is not the cause of any of the problems associated with your marriage.
 Reinforcing these feelings is crucial.